 Lynn is also an avid tennis player, writes a tennis blog and generally tries to keep up with her teenaged daughter on the court.
 Together they have organized tennis community service events, which provide free tennis racquets and instruction to local children in need.

-- United States District Courts for the Northern and Central Districts of Illinois
+- United States District Courts for the Northern District of Illinois, Central District of Illinois, and Western District of Pennsylvania.

-- United States Courts of Appeals for the Third, Seventh, and Ninth Circuits
+- United States Court of Appeals for the Third, Seventh, and Ninth Circuits

 - Fights for constitutional and civil rights